GSA/fpki-guides/pages/fpki_piv-i_faq.md

 ### What Is The Difference Between A PIV Card And A PIV-I Card?

-**PIV** is the official standard, detailed in [FIPS 201](http://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.201-2.pdf), for issuing and managing Federal ID credentials in support of [Homeland Security Presidential Directive (HSPD)-12](https://www.dhs.gov/homeland-security-presidential-directive-12).
-A PIV card is an identity card that is fully conformant with Federal PIV standards as defined by FIPS 201 and may only be issued by a Federal entity.  <br /><br />
+<ul><li>**PIV** is the official standard, detailed in [FIPS 201](http://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.201-2.pdf), for issuing and managing Federal ID credentials in support of [Homeland Security Presidential Directive (HSPD)-12](https://www.dhs.gov/homeland-security-presidential-directive-12).
+A PIV card is fully conformant with Federal PIV standard and may only be issued by a Federal entity.</li> <br />

-**PIV-I** cards meet the PIV technical specifications of [NIST SP 800-73] (http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-73-4.pdf) and are issued in a manner that may be trusted by Federal Government Relying Parties.
-PIV-I card issuers are cross-certified with the Federal Bridge Certification Authority (FBCA), however, a PIV-I card is not a Federal credential and does not meet all of the requirements of [FIPS 201](http://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.201-2.pdf).<br /><br />
+<li>**PIV-I** cards meet the PIV technical specifications of [NIST SP 800-73] (http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-73-4.pdf) and may be trusted by Federal Government Relying Parties.
+PIV-I card issuers are cross-certified with the Federal Bridge Certification Authority (FBCA), however, PIV-I cards are not Federal credentials and do not meet all of the requirements of [FIPS 201](http://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.201-2.pdf).</li></ul> <br /><br />

-The table below compares the PIV and PIV-I cards in the areas of Suitability, Trust, and Card Edge.
+The table below compares the PIV and PIV-I cards in three areas:
 <br /><br />
 <!--- Table in GitHub Flavored Markdown format
 Category | Feature | PIV Card | PIV-I Card